ThirteenIce2973/Three-Musketeers/README.md

 Please contact us promptly if you have any questions.
 Feel free to email at 2973@tmes.eu.org, thank you!

 ### 🙏 Extra
-For more information, please visit our website [ Three Musketeers | E-sports Team Official Website ](https://tmes.eu.org/) and star the project (if you can).<br>
+Are you ready to visit our website for more information[ Three Musketeers | E-sports Team Official Website ](https://tmes.eu.org/)?
+I can't wait to see your star! (if you can).<br>

 Have a good day!